shenshan/openNeuroData/README.md

 ```
 st, sc, cq = oneLoad(eID, ['spikes.times', 'spikes.clusters', 'clusters.quality'])
 ```
 This command will download three datasets containing the times and cluster assignments of all spikes recorded in that experiment, together with a quality measure for each cluster.
-(In practice, the data will be cached on the user's local machine to avoid redownloading from the internet.)
+(In practice, the data will be cached on the user's local machine so it can be loaded repeatedly with only one download.)

 Many neural data signals are time series, and synchronizing these signals is often challenging.
-We provide a function to interpolate any required timeseries to an evenly or unevenly-sampled timescale of the user's choice.
+ONE would provide a function to interpolate any required timeseries to an evenly or unevenly-sampled timescale of the user's choice.
 For example the command:
 ```
 hxy, hth, t = oneLoadTS(eID, ['headTracking.xyPos', 'lfp.raw'], sample_rate=1000)
 ```